vfrico/kge-server/README.md

 through a HTTP client.
 You can take a look to the documentation and discover all the things you can do [here](https://vfrico.github.io/kge-server/).

-# Installing / Executing
+# Installation/Execution

 You can use the Python library as is, or you can start a server, and use all the endpoints available.

-# Installing the library
+# Library installation

 This repository provides a setuptools `setup.py` file to install the library on your system.
 It is pretty easy.
 Simply make `sudo python3 setup.py install` and